Vualto/vudrm-public-docs/docs/source/integrations/casting/chromecast.md

 Chromecast is a casting device developed by Google, to enable streaming from web apps upon large screen display devices.

-Google have extensive [documentation](https://developers.google.com/cast/docs/developers) about their SDK'.
+Google have extensive [documentation](https://developers.google.com/cast/docs/developers) about their SDK.
 If you have never developed a Chromecast application before we would strongly advise you start here.

 ## Basic setup